Try it free

 Smarter, more complete topology views across Smartscape

-Smartscape expands its hyperscaler coverage with a new Azure topology view, built on the newly released Azure cloud monitoring feature.
+Smartscape Smartscape expands its hyperscaler coverage with a new Azure topology view, built on the newly released Azure cloud monitoring feature.
 This provides end-to-end visibility into your Azure infrastructure and its relationships.
-Additionally, all flat Smartscape views have been improved.
+Additionally, all flat Smartscape Smartscape views have been improved.
 Edges are now fetched using a smarter relevance-based logic that surfaces more of the connections that matter, and nodes are loaded according to a priority list to ensure the most important entities in your environment are always visible first.

 Breaking changes